≡ Menu

 Key insight: Underwriters use sophisticated scoring systems that evaluate disease stage, treatment response, progression rate, and specialist management quality to determine insurability.

-Assessment Tool Key Variables Risk Stratification Insurance Impact
+Assessment Tool Key Variables Measured Risk Stratification Insurance Impact

 Mayo Risk Score Age, bilirubin, albumin, PT, edema Low (<0), Intermediate (0-2), High (>2) Primary underwriting tool

-UK-PBC Risk Score Baseline and 12-month UDCA response Low, medium, high transplant risk Treatment response assessment
+UK-PBC Score Baseline and 12-month UDCA response Low, medium, high transplant risk Treatment response assessment

-Barcelona Criteria ALP, AST, bilirubin response to UDCA Complete, partial, no response Treatment efficacy evaluation
+Barcelona Criteria ALP, AST, and bilirubin response to UDCA Complete, partial, no response Treatment efficacy evaluation

 Documentation Requirements

-• Imaging Studies: Ultrasound, CT, or MRI showing liver structure
+• Imaging studies (ultrasound, CT, or MRI) of the liver structure

-• Laboratory Trends: 2-3 years of liver function test results
+• Laboratory trends from 2-3 years of liver function tests

 Coverage Options by Disease Stage